Dardani: Dardanian rulers

+Etuta (Etleva) was the daughter of Monunius II of Dardania and the illyrian queen of Ardiaei.
 Some scholars believe that Illyrian rulers Bardylis, Audata, Cleitus (son of Bardylis), Bardylis II, Bircenna (daughter of Bardylis II), and Monunios were Dardanian, however this is considered an old fallacy because it is unsupported by any ancient source, while some facts and ancient geographical locations go squarely against it.
+Nevertheless, Bardylis, if not Dardanian, probably had some kind of hegemony on Dardanians during his reign.